 1 tablespoon fresh rosemary chopped

-Optional toppings: chopped Kalamata olives, chopped fresh or sun-dried tomatoes, gorgonzola, thinly grilled peppers and/or zucchini, shaves of parmesan, proscuito, arugula
+Optional toppings: chopped Kalamata olives, chopped fresh or sun-dried tomatoes, thinly grilled peppers and/or zucchini, ratatouille, arugula

 Whisk together the flour, salt and water in a medium bowl until well combined and no lumps.
 Stir in the olive oil.
 Cover and refrigerate overnight or at least 4 hours.
 The batter should thicken slightly.
 Whisk to reblend before proceeding.